 In addition to saving time, mobile payments have a greater impact on a retailer’s brand.
 Retailers that are not on board with the newest creative technology risk seeming obsolete and irrelevant – a big issue given that a new, younger generation of customers prefer contemporary technology and will expect businesses to keep up.

 A unified commerce framework’s adaptable design contributes to laying a solid basis for interacting with cutting-edge mobile technologies.
 By offering digital wallet support across a variety of payment providers, unified commerce can ensure that essential payment demands are satisfied and purchasing experiences are fully supported.
 Keeping data and processes together gives retailers the visibility they want to better understand customer-facing aspects of the business that may be improved and allowing retailers to easily integrate with modern mobile technologies.

 “I misplaced the receipt, but I can quickly find it on my app.”
 Who is good at this?
 Amazon, Alibaba, Starbucks, Macy’s, and Lowe’s are just a few examples.
-Retailers must go beyond (omnichannel) merely surviving to flourish in the competitive retail sector.
+Retailers must move the battleground from the product to the individual customer and keep tracking the customer share-of-wallet along with lifetime value to go beyond (omnichannel) and thrive the fierce competition.
 They may achieve this by implementing an open, secure, and agile platform that combines retailer and third-party data sources, as well as sophisticated technologies like AI and ML, to provide unmatched visibility into operations and shopper insights.
 Regardless of the purchasing objective – whether it’s discovering the ideal gift, selecting the perfect outfit, groceries, or decor – your consumers want to be surprised and thrilled.
 They want hyper personalized experiences.